Fourteen Locks: History

 The Monmouthshire Canal was authorised by an Act of Parliament obtained in June 1792, and consisted of a main line from Newport to Pontnewynydd, which would eventually join up with the Brecon and Abergavenny Canal once that was built, and a branch running from Crindai, now called Malpas, to Crumlin.
 Both sections were heavily locked, the main line rising 435 ft through 41 locks, and the branch rising 358 ft through 32 locks.
 The Rogerstone flight on the Crumlin Branch had the largest number of locks.
 The branch also had seven at Aber-carn and five at Allt-yr-ynn.
 Thomas Dadford, Jr. was appointed as the engineer for the project, although he was also working on the Glamorganshire Canal and the Leominster Canal at the time.
 The canal opened in phases, and by the time the main line opened in February 1796, most of the Crumlin Branch was finished apart from the 1+1/2 mi section from Rogerstone to Allt-yr-ynn, which included the lock flight.
 The company officially announced that the work was complete in April 1799.

-Dadford worked on the project until 1798, and the Rogestone Locks were one of his major achievements.
+Dadford worked on the project until 1798, and the Rogerstone Locks were one of his major achievements.
 The problem of the closeness of the locks, and the consequent small pounds between them was overcome by the addition of side ponds, which minimise changes in level when a lock of water is added to the pound or removed from it.
 Because the canal was isolated from the main British canal network, Dadford was able to choose the size of the locks.
 Initial boats were built 62 ft 6 in long and 8 ft 10 in wide, but this was soon increased to 64 ft 9 in and 9 ft 2 in allowing the boats to carry between 25 and 28 tons.
 The precise rise of the flight seems to be debatable, with Nicholson quoting 154 ft 7 in and 168 ft on the same page, for instance.
 Dadford succeeded in scaling the slope by grouping the locks, which are arranged as five pairs, and a group of three (numbers 10, 11 and 12), with lock 21 on its own.

 The Monmouthshire Canal was always part of a network, most of which consisted of tram roads, many of which were owned and built by the company.
 The network was extended and converted for working by locomotives, so that by 1865, when the Monmouthshire company bought the Brecon and Abergavenny Canal, the canal was little used, and the amalgamation enabled them to carry more goods by rail.
 From 1880, the canal became part of the Great Western Railway company, who closed a short section of the branch at Crumlin in 1909, with the rest being closed by the British Transport Commission Act, passed in 1949 after the nationalisation of the canals in 1948.
 In the following year, Edwards wrote that the locks were inoperable, and that the canal was so choked with weed that it was scarcely canoeable.